crosscon/uc1-2-integration/README.md

 This part describes how to generate key pair using PKCS#11 TA as secure storage.
 This works only if app was built on buildroot (not for Zarhus).

+**Note: The keys and certificates will be stored in initramfs and will disappear after shutdown.
+The following steps need to be performed after each boot.**

 ### Generate key pair

 First step is to request IP via dhcp on pi target.
 If you've got issues running